wangjwchn/MetalAcc/README.md

 #Overview
 MetalAcc is a GPU-Based media processing library that lets you apply GPU-accelerated filters to images.

-This library is highly insperad by famous library [Acc](http://github.com/BradLarson/Acc).
-Basically following the nterface of Acc, but using [Metal](https://developer.apple.com/metal/) and [Swift](https://www.swift.com), Apple's new graphics and compute application programming interface and programing language.
+This library is highly insperad by famous library [GPUImage](http://github.com/BradLarson/Acc).
+Basically following the interface of GPUImage, but using [Metal](https://developer.apple.com/metal/) and [Swift](https://www.swift.com), Apple's new graphics and compute application programming interface and programing language.

 This library is currently under programing.And more filters will be adding soon.If you want to add a new filter for this library,see [here](https://github.com/wangjwchn/MetalAcc#contribution).